hRun/beaconing_simulator/README.md

                         if log_only is set, set the start time of the fake simulation (epoch time stamp expected). otherwise the simulation will start at the current time and end in the future
   --static_ip           a domain might resolve to multiple ips (e.g. when a cdn is used). set this argument to statically log the first observed ip. default is to log a random ip from the set
-  --use_dynamic_urls    if using http, use a new randomly generated uri path on each request. default is false --use_round_robin USE_ROUND_ROBIN
+  --use_dynamic_urls    if using http, use a new randomly generated uri path on each request. default is false --use_round_robin {NONE,RANDOM,1,5,10,50,100}
-                        iterate through a number of destinations instead of using just one (comma-separated list of fqdns or ips besides the primary one)
+                        iterate through a number of destinations instead of using just one. switch domains after every x requests or randomly. default is no round robin
+  --round_robin_domains ROUND_ROBIN_DOMAINS
+                        comma-separated list of domains, hosts or ips to use for round robin besides the primary one
 ```